 - frequency of known error types

-The usual progression looks like this:
+The common progression looks like this:

 - use human review to find what matters